 Salaamun alaykum, dear readers!

-One of Rashad Khalifa’s God-given duties as the Messenger of the Covenant was to convey that whenever Quranic verses were revealed to Muhammad, he wrote them down by his own hand.
+One of the teachings from Rashad Khalifa, the Messenger of the Covenant, was that not only was the prophet a literate man, but he was capable of writing.
+Whenever Quranic verses were revealed to Muhammad, he wrote them down by his own hand.

 So the prophet was actually literate, and there are multiple pieces of evidence to suggest that.